supervisely-ecosystem/ui-widgets-demos/compare data/005_compare_annotations/README.md

 ann_names = [f"Model inference {idx+1}" for idx in range(len(image_anns))]
 ```

-### [Optional] You can also serve images from your local machine, using a static directory
+### Option 2.
+You can also serve images from your local machine, using a static directory

 Sort lists of images and annotations to make sure they are in the correct order.